sdawes/CV/README.md

 <a name="profile"><a>
 ### **SUMMARY**
 2 years' web development and design experience and a recent graduate from one of Europe's leading coding boot camps, specialising in writing TDD web applications in Ruby and JavaScript.
 Previously a Commissioned Officer in the Royal Air Force with over 12 years experience specialising in Operations and Project Management.
 Demonstrated capability to undertake wide range of complex positions from scheduling Defence transport aircraft to planning cruise missiles!

-Decided to change careers to re-embrace creative and technical side, learn long lasting technical skills and create new challenges and opportunities.
-A creative geek at heart, from the early days of programming on a ZX Spectrum, to playing around with HTML markup in the 90s and playing League of Legends online today.
+Decided to change careers to re-embrace creative and technical side, learn long lasting technical skills and create new challenges and opportunities for the future.
 An active participant in the local tech community in home town of Bristol and enthusiastic musician.

 <a name="skills"><a>
 ### **KEY SKILLS**